Saturday, January 14, 2012

 Back from seeing (and hearing) Itzhak Perlman at Strathmore, along with a completely packed full house.
-My friend Suzanne, who knows much more about music than I do and is more particular about where to sit, could only score the second to last row of the orchestra, which is saying something about what it meant to see the master: Bring binoculars.
+My friend, who knows much more about music than I do and is more particular about where to sit, could only score the second to last row of the orchestra, which is saying something about what it meant to see the master: Bring binoculars.

-Well, Suzanne forgot her binoculars, which isn't surprising, because she'd nearly forgotten the tickets.
+Well, my friend forgot her binoculars, which isn't surprising, because she'd nearly forgotten the tickets.
 Or at least the one extra ticket that I'd already paid her for; somehow it got separated from her own ticket.
 She did find it, but accidentally tore it; she's a season subscriber to the Strathmore, though, so they were willing to replace the torn ticket at the box office.

 My point in relaying this adventure is to demonstrate that, though she knows more about classical music than I do, and is as committed to her season subscription at Strathmore as I am to my Round House and Shakespeare and American Ballet Theater (when they come to town), there wasn't much enlightenment from her on what I was to expect tonight.
 Did I want to see Itzhak Perlman?
 Sure.

 But it didn't occur to me that he wouldn't be playing the violin for the entire evening.
 After the two Vivaldi Seasons (Winter and Summer), which Mr. Perlman conducted as he bowed, he returned exclusively to conduct the Mozart (Symphony No. 25 in G Minor, K. 183) and the Brahms (Symphony No. 4 in E Minor, Opus 98).